firdausa7/Delani-studio/README.md

 [Firdausa-Salat](https://github.com/firdausa7)

 ## Description
-This is a Portfolio for delani studio.
+This is a Portfolio for delani studio showing all previous projects we've worked on.

 ## Screenshot